 An actor's job is harder than it looks.
 It's not all Us Weekly covers and award show after parties at Elton John's house.
 Some of the most memorable characters in film history have been played by actors who have done a lot of very real, very hard work on their bodies before the camera even started rolling.
 Moreover, many of these actors go to both ends of the extreme, not only losing weight, but adding bulk of fat or muscle as well.
 This list includes actors who have made the biggest changes to their bodies from film to film.

-Jared Leto lost 28 lbs. to play a heroin addict in the 2000 film Requiem for a Dream.
+Jared Leto lost 25 lbs. to play a heroin addict in the 2000 film Requiem for a Dream.

-For Dallas Buyers Club (2013), he once again dropped weight for a role - this time 30 lbs. to play an AIDS-positive transgender woman.
+For Dallas Buyers Club in 2013, he once again dropped weight for a role - this time about 40 lbs. - to play an AIDS-positive trans woman.

 Vincent D'Onofrio put on 70 lbs. to play Pvt.
 Leonard "Gomer Pyle" Lawrence in Full Metal Jacket (1987), ultimately weighing in at 280 lbs.

 The physically imposing actor lost all the extra weight in just a few months, appearing as the buff garage owner "Thor" in Adventures in Babysitting, which came out during the same year as Full Metal Jacket.